-The eastern hognose snake is 20-30 inches (51-76 cm) in length.
-It has a thick body and a broad, triangle-shaped head.
-It gets its name from its upturned snout.
+The Eastern Hognose Snake is 20-30 inches (50.8-76.2 cm) in length.
+It has a thick body and a broad, triangle-shaped head, and an upturned snout.
 It uses its snout to dig in the soil and leaf litter.

 It can be yellow, brown, gray, black, olive, or even orange.
-It often has large rectangular-shaped spots and blotches that run down its back and sides, but it can be a solid black or gray in color.
-It usually has a gray, cream, or yellow belly.
-The underside of its tail is lighter than its belly.
+Many have large, rectangle-shaped spots or blotches running down their backs and sides, but some are solid black or gray.
+Their bellies are usually gray, cream, or yellow, and the underside of the tail is often lighter than the belly.

-It has large rear fangs on the back of its upper jaw that produce a mild toxin that is not harmful to humans.
-Females are larger than males.
+It has large rear fangs in the back of its upper jaw that produce a mild toxin, but it is not harmful to humans.
+Females are usually larger than males.

 When a toad is disturbed by a hognose snake, it will often puff itself up like a balloon.
 The eastern hognose snake will use its long rear fangs to pop the toad so it can swallow it.

-Eastern hognose snakes first mate when they are around two years old.
+Eastern Hognose Snakes first mate at around two years old.
 They mate in the spring.
 The female lays 15-25 eggs in a depression in sandy soil or under a rock or log.
 The eggs hatch in 1 to 2 months.

 It is all a show.
 It lunges with its mouth closed.
 If that doesn’t work, it rolls over onto its back, opens its mouth, hangs its tongue out of the side of its mouth, and plays dead.
 It may play dead for several minutes before carefully turning over and looking around to see if it is safe.
 If it is rolled back onto its belly when it is playing dead, it will roll back onto its back.